 This is the tendency to rate a job lower if the occupation itself is traditionally a female dominated occupation, or if occupied by a woman.
+Some causes are:

-- Poor application of the sub-factor to job content. - Not taking into consideration commonly overlooked information
+- Poor application of the factor to job content. - Not taking into consideration commonly overlooked information.